awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 **Important**
 Private DNS is not supported for Amazon S3 interface endpoints\.

-     This option is turned on by default\.
+     This option is tuned on by default\.
 To use the private DNS option, the following attributes of your VPC must be set to `true`: `enableDnsHostnames` and `enableDnsSupport`\.
-For more information, see [Viewing and updating DNS support for your VPC](vpc-dns.md#vpc-dns-updating)\.
+For more information, see [Viewing and updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating)\.
    + For **Security group**, select the security groups to associate with the endpoint network interfaces\.
    + \(Optional\) Add or remove a tag\.